mongodb/docs/source/includes/avs-examples/create-embeddings/steps-avs-embedding-function-python-openai.rst

          pip install --quiet openai pymongo

-   .. step:: Create a function to generate vector embeddings.
+   .. step:: Define a function to generate vector embeddings.

       Paste and run the following code in your notebook to create a function that generates vector embeddings by using a